MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug.md

 ms.date: 03/02/2022
 ---

-# Debug overview

-Debugging also termed as debug is the process of checking, detecting, and correcting problems or bugs to ensure that the program runs as per its specifications.

-Visual Studio Code provides you with the debugging feature also known as the **F5** function key.
-The built-in debugger improves the editing, compiling, and debugging process and helps you to run and debug your app in the Teams client as it is being developed.

-## Debug your Teams app locally in Teams Toolkit
+# Debug your Teams app locally in Teams Toolkit

 Teams Toolkit helps you to debug and preview your Teams app locally.
+Debug is the process of checking, detecting, and correcting issues or bugs to ensure that the program runs as per the requirements.
 Visual Studio Code allows you to debug tab, bot, messaging extension, and Azure functions.
 Toolkit supports debugging features including start, multi-target debugging, toggle breakpoints, hot reloading, and stop.
-The Teams app is available for preview in Teams web client locally after the debugging process.
+The Teams app is available for preview in Teams web client locally after the debugging process. .

 ## Prerequisite